South Cornwall · TR3

 Why Playing Place is its own job.

 Outside Conservation Area and AONB.
 Kea parish operates active input on infill schemes; sewerage capacity has shaped some recent decisions.
 For new build specifically, Playing Place sits outside the headline designations, which usually gives a slightly more flexible starting point — but parish-level character still matters.
-That's why we treat every Playing Place project as a TR3-area job first — not a generic Cornwall job with a postcode bolted on.
+So every Playing Place job runs as a TR3-specific piece of work — local policy, local fabric, local builders.
+Most of our new build work in Playing Place lands on Edwardian and Victorian cottages on the fringes, with detailing that has to nod to the wider Carnon Downs streetscape.

 Planning note